CSC207-2023Y-UofT/course-project-monopoly/README.md

   - The `impactor` package contains use cases that are responsible for changing the attributes of the `player` and the `property`
   - The `interactor` package contains use cases that refers to the actions taken for each subclass of block.

-- Package `controller` contains the controllers that are responsible for initializing every details of the game and generating game logics.
+- Package `controllers` contains the controllers that are responsible for initializing every details of the game and generating game logics.
 - The `Main` class is the entry point of our program.
 This function calls all the functions in the `controllers` to initialize the game, interact with the human players in a loop, and detect the winner when the loop ends.

 # Test Coverage

 Currently, the up-to-date test coverage is:

-### controller & main
+### controllers & main

 | Element                   | Class, %  | Method, %  | Line, %     |
 | ------------------------- | --------- | ---------- | ----------- |